danielyang10237/Medical-Diagnosis-Bot/README.md

 ```

 **Note datasets are not included in this repo due to size, contact me for data inquiries**
+**Note my trained models stored in .npy are also not included, since the parameter decision tree is too large.
+Users will have to retrain model locally**

 ## How It Works